kevinpurdy/kevinpurdy.github.io/_posts/2016-09-24-install-galliumos-linux-on-hp-stream-11.markdown

 ---
 layout: post
-title: Make your own Linux Crapbook
+title: Make the HP Stream 11 into a Linux Crapbook
 published: true
 ---